 • Wound dehiscence

-The exaggerated inflammatory response of CGD probably contributes to:
+The exaggerated inflammatory response of CGD may contribute to:

 • Dysregulated cytokine production4,5